FrancescoDiCursi/bibtex-google-scholar/README.md

 ______
 :question: HOW TO USE IT:

-Before proceeding, if you want to use a local file, make sure that the file that you want to format is in the "local input files" folder.
+Before proceeding, if you want to use a local file, make sure that the file that you need to format is in the "local input files" folder.

 Download the zip and extract the folder.